gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ❌ Only the <i>Collection Digitizer</i> role can add, edit and delete datasets.
 The steps described in this section are unavailable for users with only the <i>Data Administrator</i> role.
 </div>

-1. Click on **Datasets** on the left side of the window.
+1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on **Datasets** on the left side of the window.
   - On this page, you can see all the datasets of your institution that have already been added in DAGI.
 The names of the datasets are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
-  - If no dataset has been added yet, you can click on **+ New dataset** to add one
   - You can order the dataset list by clicking on the **columns title** (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
 By clicking twice or more, you can order it in an ascending or descending order.
   - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Deleting_).
 Unless the State of a dataset is on "🕒Ready", no action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-2. If your Datasets page is empty, click either on the **+ Add a dataset** button in the center of the page or on **New dataset** on the top-right corner of the window (it does the same thing at this point).
+2. If your Datasets view is empty, click either on the **+ New datasest** button in the center of the page or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
-3. If your Datasets page already has datasets, click on the **New dataset** button in the top right corner.
+3. If your Datasets page already has datasets, click on the **🪟New dataset** button in the top right corner of the page.

 --- A pop-up window has opened. ---

 1. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
 2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
     - If the GRSciColl collection has already been added on DAGI, it is not present anymore on the drop-down list of this pop-up window.
-You can find it on the Datasets page.
+You can find it on the Datasets view.
 3. Add a description of the dataset. 💡optional💡
 4. Click on **Create dataset**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the dataset afterwards.
     - ⚠️Avoid deleting a dataset after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️.
-Please take [contact](mailto:contact-swissnatcoll@infofauna.ch) with us, so we can advise you correctly.
+Please take contact with [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you correctly.
+5. You newly added dataset is now visible in the Datasets view.

 ## Import my data

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
 ❌ Only the <i>Data Administrator</i> can do the following steps, from the import to the publication on GBIForg.
-The steps described from here on are unavailable for users with only the <i>Collection Digitizer</i> role.
+The steps described from here on are unavailable to users with only the <i>Collection Digitizer</i> role.
 </div>

-1. Go to the **Datasets** view.
+1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on **Datasets** on the left side of the window.
 2. Click on the dataset name in which you want to import your data.
-  - For each dataset in DAGI, you have 4 tabs, in a grey bar on top of the dataset page (_Records_, _Imports_, _Exports_, _Publications and Approvals_) (see the [Dataset page](#dataset-page) paragraph for a precise description).
+  - For each dataset in DAGI, you have 6 tabs, in a grey bar on top of the dataset page (_Records_, _Imports_, _Exports_, _Publications and Approvals_, _Image Upload_, _Published Records_) (see the [Dataset page](#dataset-page) paragraph for a precise description).
-  - The tab **Records** displays the imported records available in your dataset.
+  - The tab **Records** displays the imported **records** available in your dataset.
-  - The tab **Imports** displays all the files you have imported.
+  - The tab **Imports** displays all the **files** you have imported.
-  - The tab **Exports** displays all the files you have exported.
+  - The tab **Exports** displays all the **files** you have exported.
-  - The tab **Publications and Approvals** displays all the files you have published on GBIF.org and/or sent for approval to the InfoSpecies data centers.
+  - The tab **Publications and Approvals** displays all the **files** you have published on GBIF.org and/or sent for approval to the InfoSpecies data centers.
+  - The tab **Image Upload** displays all the **files** with images you have imported.
+  - The tab **Published Records** displays all the **records** that have been already published.
-3. If your dataset is empty, click either on the **+ Import** button in the center of the page, or the **Import dataset** button in the top-right corner of the window (it does the same thing at this point).
+3. If your dataset is empty, click either on the **+ Import** button in the center of the page, or the **📤Import data** button in the top-right corner of the window (it does the same thing at this point).
-4. If your dataset already has records and you want to add new records or update the existing ones, click on the **Import dataset** button in the top-right corner.
+4. If your dataset already has records and you want to add new records or update the existing ones, click on the **📤Import data** button in the top-right corner of the window.

 --- A three-steps pop-up window has opened. ---